bcorporaal/Bentobox/README.md

 Since Kirby is file based you can sync your page between computers by putting the site folder in Dropbox or Google Drive.

-### Customise colours
+### Customise colors
-You can tweak the colour theme by editing `assets/scss/_color-scheme.scss` and compiling to a new `bentobox.css` file.
-In the file different themes are included.
+You can select a color theme from the site options in the Kirby Panel.
+If you want to create your own theme you can create and compile a new scss-based theme file in `assets/scss/themes`.
+Or directly add a css file in `assets/css/themes`.
+To be able to select the theme you must also add the name of the file to the list in `site/blueprints/site.php`.

 ## History

 0.1.0 - Initial release<br>
 0.1.1 - Small tweaks and more demo content<br>
-0.1.2 - More small textual changes
+0.1.2 - Added option to select the theme in the Panel.
+New themes included

 ## To do